 The

 Black Rock Consortium is an alliance of public and private schools, colleges, universities, and scientific and cultural institutions that pursues research, education and conservation in the 3,835-acre Black Rock Forest in New York’s Hudson Highlands.
-The School at Columbia University has been an active consortium member since our founding in 2003.
+The School at Columbia University has been an active consortium member since our founding in 2003 and students visit Black Rock throughout the school year.

 In partnership with the University, The School participates in clothing and supply drives for